Ahmed-Ismail-Mohamed/arabic-search-engine/README.md

 similarity is calculated by cosine similarity

 a final code is written to retreive the document matching the search query or sub of the search query with similarity score sorted from highest match to lowest

+if you are interested in english search engine visit https://github.com/Ahmed-Ismail-Mohamed/en-search-engine